Raikho/easyPrint/README.md

 # easyPrint

-seperating the printing part of easyQC
+A gui app like easyQC that contains shortcuts to make the printing process a bit easier.